discordutilitybot/utilitybot/.github/README.md

 The default command to get help is u!help.
 For further help, join our [support discord]().

-### Join our flutter server where the bot is implemented
+### Join our support/community server for support or just to chat ;D
 [![JOINSERVER](https://discord.com/api/guilds/742193197673087027/widget.png?style=banner4)](https://discord.gg/BBQc6X)